canro91/canro91.github.io/_posts/2020-08-21-HowToConfigureValues.md

 Let's see how to implement the Options pattern to read configuration values.

+### appsettings.json file

+ASP.NET Core doesn't have a `ConfigurationManager` class to read configuration values.
+It doesn't have a `web.config` file either.
+ASP.NET Core has json files instead.

-First, add in the `appsettings.json` files, the values you want to configure.
-Unlike, the previous version of ASP.NET you can use sections and subsections to group your values.
-And, you can use booleans, integers and arrays, instead of only strings.
+With that in mind, first, add in the `appsettings.json` file, the values you want to configure.

+Inside the `appsettings.json` file, you can use booleans, integers and arrays, instead of only strings.

 ```json
 {